Antoun Saadeh: Early life

 Saadeh was born in 1904 in Dhour El Choueir, in the Mount Lebanon Mutasarrifate.
 He was the son of a Greek Orthodox Christian physician, Khalil Saadeh and Naifa Nassir Khneisser.
 His father was himself a Syrian nationalist as well as democracy advocate, and also an intellectual and author, who has been described as "a prolific writer and polymath, whose works span the fields of politics, literature, journalism, novel-writing, and translation".
 Antoun Saadeh completed his elementary education in his birth town and continued his studies at the Lycée des Frères in Cairo and came back to Lebanon at the death of his mother.
 In the later part of 1919, Saadeh immigrated to the United States, where he resided for approximately one year with his uncle in Springer, New Mexico and worked at a local train station.
 In February 1921, he moved to Brazil with his father, a prominent Arabic-language journalist.
 In 1924, Saadeh founded a secret society to unify Natural Syria.
 This society was dissolved the following year.
-Natural Syria, according to Saadeh, included the Levant, Palestine, Transjordan, Lebanon, Syria, Iraq, and parts of Southern Turkey.
+Natural Syria, according to Saadeh, included the Levant; Palestine, Transjordan, Lebanon, and Syria, as well as Iraq, and parts of Southern Turkey.
 His concept of Syria included all religious, ethnic and linguistic groups in this region.
 During his time in Brazil, Saadeh learned German and Russian.
 Ultimately, he became a polyglot fluent in seven languages: Arabic, English, Portuguese, French, German, Spanish and Russian.